Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 # **Unity Editor Software Terms**

-Last Updated:  April 3, 2023
+Last Updated:  November 6, 2023

-What’s changed: We have posted an update to our Unity Editor Software Terms to, among other things, provide for our Industry Offering.
-We’ve also updated other sections, including those relating to data collection and modification of terms.
-For further information, please review our FAQ [here](https://unity.com/legal/editor-terms-of-service/software/faq).
+What’s changed: We have posted an update to our Unity Editor Software Terms (i) to clarify which versions of the Unity Software the Unity Runtime Fee applies to, and (ii) to specify that if we update the Editor Software Terms, you can elect to remain on the prior accepted version of such terms as long as you keep using that version of Unity.
 Please review the full text of the updated Editor Software Terms, as well as our Terms of Service, carefully.
 The prior version of the Software Terms is available [here](https://unity.com/legal/terms-of-service/software-legacy).

 These terms (the “Software Terms”) govern your use of the Unity Editor, including pursuant to a Unity Plan, and supplement the Unity Terms of Service.

+Provided that you comply with Tier Eligibility, if Unity updates the Software Terms (the "Updated Terms") impacting your rights, you may elect to continue to use your current version of the Unity Software subject to the prior accepted Software Terms and Terms of Service (the "Prior Terms") unless such Updated Terms are required by law.
+If you elect to update to a later named version of the Unity Software, the most current version of the Updated Terms shall apply and be deemed accepted (for clarity, the Runtime Fee does not apply to Prior Released Versions; see Section 2.2).
+For the avoidance of doubt, it shall not be considered an update to a later named version if you update to another version released within that named version (e.g. 2022.1 to 2022.2).
+You understand that it is your responsibility to maintain complete records establishing your entitlement to Prior Terms.

 1. Unity Software Tier Eligibility